technoboy10/interview-problem-kerbal-csv/README.md

 You may use whatever language you're most comfortable with.
-At LASP we mostly use Scala and Javascript (on our team, anyway), so if you're familiar with them I'd consider giving them a whirl, but it's more important to have clean, idiomatic, working code than it is to use any particular language.
+At LASP we mostly use Scala and Javascript (on our team, anyway), so if you're familiar with either you should consider using one, but it's more important to us that you can write clean, idiomatic, and working code in *a* language than it is that you already know *our* languages.

 To submit a solution to this problem, pretty much any method is OK.
 If you're comfortable with git and github, we encourage